Sofia Vergara Sizzles In Tiny White Bikini For Steamy Throwback Snap

 “Last week, the ageless beauty shared another racy throwback video, this time while blonde in a tiny purple bikini,” the report noted.
 “Sofia rocked golden tresses in the clip; she is actually a natural blonde.”

 The Inquisitr reported on Vergara’s reminiscent snaps, noting that others have gained some viral attention as well.
-One that she posted back in August showing off in a revealing blue swimsuit also racked up more than 200,000 likes and thousands of gushing comments.
+One that she posted back in August showing her in a revealing blue swimsuit also racked up more than 200,000 likes and thousands of gushing comments.